Who We Are

 Meet the Team

-Josh is our youth ministry apprentice.
-He has taken an intentional year out to figure out what’s next while learning being challenged to grow in ministry integrity and ministry confidence in the church context.
+Our three apprentices, Hannah, Bena and Eldané, have taken an intentional year out to figure out what’s next while being challenged to grow in ministry integrity and ministry confidence in the church context.

 Our services start at either 8 am or 10 am but it is best to come quite early because the parkings closest to the church fill up fairly quickly, so leave some time to find a parking spot and walk to the entrance.
 We have people ready from half an hour before each service to welcome, inform, usher or just have a chat with you.
 If your kids are attending CCNC Kids Church we are available for parents to check in their kids at the front entrance.